 Making a Christmas Crib

 Making a Crib is easy even if you have never tried doing one before.
 The materials required are few and you can get most of them for free.
-I am going to describe 2 methods of building a Christmas Crib.
-Much of the work and materials involved apply for both methods.
-Please, find method 2 at the very end of the Page.
+I am going to describe 3 methods of building a Christmas Crib.
+Much of the work and materials involved apply for all methods.
+Please, find method 2 and 3 at the very end of the Page.
 I added method 3 for Christmas 2013.

 Materials: a piece of plywood or stiff hardboard of size 24 ins x 18 ins for the bottom;